Table of Contents

 Templates and Plug Ins

-Pandora FMS performs all checks through modules allowing you to process different data types Pandora FMS is designed to process.
-The complete default module list for Pandora FMS can be viewed by clicking on Resources > Module Types.
+Pandora FMS performs all checks through modules allowing you to process different data types depending on the element to be monitored.
+The full default module list for Pandora FMS can be checked by clicking on Resources > Module Types.

 There are different module types in Pandora FMS: